 Published: Wednesday, 29th August 2018

-This month's bulletin includes info on Financial Transaction Service Guidance, 1App question updates, ReQuestaPlan Version 2, where you can find us this Autumn and more...
+This month's bulletin includes Financial Transaction Service Guidance, 1app changes, ReQuestaPlan Version 2, where you can find us this Autumn, and more stories...

 Last month we announced that our new Financial Transaction Service (FTS) will launch in September of this year.
 We are now pleased to confirm the official launch date for the service will be Monday 10 September 2018.